arun-kr-reddy/notes/computer_architecture.md

   - keep a list of pending stores in a store buffer and check whether load address matches a previous store address
 - **scheduling a load instruction:**
   - **conservative:** stall the load until all previous stores have computed their addresses (or even retired), no need for recovery but delays independent loads unnecessarily
-  - **aggressive:** assume load is independent of unknown-address stores and schedule the load right away, simple and can be common case but recovery/re-execution of load & dependents on mis-prediction
+  - **aggressive:** assume load is independent of unknown-address stores and schedule the load right away, simple and can be common case but recovery/re-execution of load & dependents on misprediction
-  - **intelligent:** predict if the load is dependent on any unknown-address store, more accurate since load store dependencies over time but still recovery on mis-prediction
+  - **intelligent:** predict if the load is dependent on any unknown-address store, more accurate since load store dependencies over time but still recovery on misprediction
 - **store-to-load forwarding logic:** cannot update memory out of program order so need to buffer all store & load instructions in instruction window
 modern processors use a load queue (LQ) & a store queue (SQ) for checking whether a load is dependent on a store and for forwarding data to load if it is dependent on a store
   - when a store instruction finishes execution, it writes its address & data to its ROB entry